Rutgers New Varieties

 When is my Rutgers Royalty payment due?

-The Royalty payment is due 30 days after planting.
+Royalty payments are due 30 days after planting.

-How long after planting a bed will it be ready for production?
+How long after planting will a bed be ready for production?

-Some growers will harvest fruit in the fall, and replant using rooted cuttings in the spring of the following year, resulting in only one year of total production loss.
-In some of these beds, the first harvest of the new variety in the second year exceeds the production before the renovations.
+Growers may choose to harvest fruit in the fall and replant using rooted cuttings in the spring of the following year, resulting in only one year of total production loss.

-If you prefer, you may ask a question through the form below:
+Alternatively, you may utilize the contact form below: